 Best Beaches

 👣 Surin has been dubbed “Millionaire’s Row” due to the high number of luxury resorts and celebrity haunts that line the beach.
-However, Surin beach feels more like a fishing village than a resort – the perfect setting for a relaxing beach day.
+However, Surin Beach feels more like a fishing village than a resort – the perfect setting for a relaxing beach day.

 👣 At 6km in length, Bang Tao Beach is one of Phuket’s longest beaches.
 The most northerly point of the beach is where you will find more space, as this is away from the resorts.

-Koh Samui, a tropical paradise
+Koh Samui: A tropical paradise

 Things to see and do

 ⭐ Temples.
-Thailand has loads of them and there are many temples on Koh Samui, all of which are incredible.
-Don’t forget to visit Koh Samui’s Big Buddha, a 12-metre gilded statue located inside the temple grounds of Wat Phra Yai.
-Other temples that are worth visiting are the Wat Sila Ngu and Wat Plai Laem temples.
-The latter features an 18-metre statue of Guanyin, the Goddess of Mercy and Compassion.
+Thailand has loads of them, and there are many on Koh Samui, all of which are incredible.
+Don’t forget to visit Koh Samui’s Big Buddha, a 12-metre gilded statue inside Wat Phra Yai’s temple groundsThe Wat Sila Ngu and Wat Plai Laem temples are also worth visiting; the latter features an 18-metre statue of Guanyin, the Goddess of Mercy and Compassion.

 Food and drink